 Lim emphasizes that there’s much more RVM technology today than just cameras, sensors and software.

-Blue Eye, for example, uses a central station platform rather than off-the-shelf technologies to better tailor its security to customers’ specific requirements (Figure 1).
+Blue Eye, for example, uses a homegrown monitoring platform rather than off-the-shelf solutions, which enables it to better control and tailor the development of new features to customers’ specific requirements (Figure 1).
 An in-house event queuing module verifies suspicious activity.
-The technology also is camera agnostic, and lead times are typically ten days or less.
+The technology is also camera agnostic, meaning customers can leverage their existing video surveillance system without needing to rip and replace it with new cameras.
+Because no new camera hardware is required, the timeline to initiate service is typically ten days or less, compared to industry standards of 45 days or more.

 Users can regularly access key performance indicators through a dashboard, while a network of integrators works with other product and service suppliers to ensure the most efficient security strategy.